Debate rages at the state Capitol and across Connecticut over how much to cut the state’s share of funding for the University of Connecticut.

 Two out of every three new seats went to non-Connecticut residents, which means more students than ever are coming from out-of-state.
 And in more recent years, when new seats were made available almost 90 percent went to non-residents.

-Meanwhile, the number of Connecticut residents attending the public school has shrunk marginally over the last six years – from 23,201 students in 2011 to 22,934 in the semester that just ended.
+Meanwhile, the number of Connecticut residents attending the public school has shrunk marginally over the last six years – from 23,201 students in 2011 to 22,934 in fall 2016.

 This tilt is mostly driven by which students are enrolling in graduate school at UConn since the number of Connecticut resident graduate students has actually declined by 6 percent while the number of out-of-state graduate students has increased by 44 percent.
 For undergraduates, enrollment increases have been split 50-50 between resident and non-residents.